Rescuers save 86 migrants from boat near Canary Isles

 Many boats leave from ports in Morocco, Western Sahara or Mauritania but they also come from countries further south such as Senegal.

-According to figures released by Caminando last week, a total of 778 people died while trying to reach Spain’s Canary Islands by boat in the first half of 2023.
+According to figures released by Caminando last week, 778 people died while trying to reach the Canary Islands by boat in the first half of 2023.

 Figures from the International Organization for Migration point to 126 dead or missing over the same period.